 That’s why I want to share with you my personal dry fire routine to give you an idea of what you may want to consider doing on a daily basis.

-I do at least 25 trigger pulls a day and I recommend you do the same.
+I use my handgun to do at least 25 trigger pulls a day and I recommend you do the same.
 25 trigger pulls will ingrain in your mind what a perfect trigger pull should feel like.
 If you were to take the weekends off and just do this Monday-Friday that would be 125 trigger pulls a week.
 Five-hundred a month.
 Six-thousand trigger pulls a year.

 There’s a quote that’s often repeated in the gun world: “when you’re not training, your enemy is.”
 I’d be willing to bet that most people aren’t doing 6,000 dry fire trigger pulls a year, so if you do, you’re putting yourself well ahead of “the competition.”